 Image

 Dental Bone Grafting

-Periodontal disease is the leading cause of bone loss in the oral cavity, though there are others such as ill-fitting dentures and facial trauma.
-The bone grafting procedure is an excellent way to replace lost bone tissue and encourage natural bone growth.
+Periodontal disease is the leading cause of bone loss in the oral cavity, though other causes include ill-fitting dentures and facial trauma.
+The bone grafting procedure is excellent for replacing lost bone tissue and encouraging natural bone growth.

-Bone grafting is a versatile and predictable procedure which fulfills a wide variety of functions.
-A bone graft may be required to create a stable base for dental implant placement, to halt the progression of gum disease or to make the smile appear more aesthetically pleasing.
+Bone grafting is a predictable and adaptable process that serves several purposes.
+It is required to create a stable base for dental implant placement, halt the progression of gum disease, or make the smile appear more aesthetically pleasing.

+Image